chumpon-asaneerat/LuckyTexAirBagV01x02/Documents/Database/05_Weaving/064-WEAV_DELETEMCSTOP.md

 ---

-## Database Operations

-The deletion requires a composite key of 5 fields to uniquely identify the stop record:
-- LOOMNO + DOFFNO + BEAMROLL + DEFECT + DATE

-This ensures only the specific stop event is deleted, not other stops on the same machine.

----

 ## Business Logic (What it does and why)

 **Purpose**: Removes incorrectly recorded machine stop events from weaving production history.